laravel-streams/streams-core/docs/en/views.md

 ### Presenters

 PyroCMS uses a view composer that automatically decorates all data passed into it.
 For more information check out the [presenter documentation](presenters).

+<a name="overriding"></a>
+### Overriding Views

+There are a few ways to override views from addons and Streams Platform.

+##### Automatic Detection

+The easiest way to override a view is to simply place your own view in your theme.
+The view must be placed within the appropriate directory and be named the same as the view you wish to override.

+The override path pattern looks like this:

+    your-theme/resources/addons/{vendor}/{addon}-{type}/{view}

+You can also override views from the streams platform.

+    your-theme/resources/streams/{view}

+Let's assume we have a view `example.module.forum::discussions/view` that we want to override in our theme.
+The override path would look like this:

+    your-theme/resources/addons/example/forum-module/discussions/view.twig

+##### Addon Service Provider

+All addons support an `AddonServiceProvider`.
+You can use the `$overrides` array to define view overrides manually.
+Views should be defined in a `view => override` pattern.
+The `$mobile` array can be used in the same way to override views for mobile devices only.

+    protected $overrides = [
+        'streams::form/partials/wrapper' => 'theme::example/override',
+    ];